2020 GENERAL INFORMATION

 Remember to use a black ball point pen

-Complete the back of the return envelope with the signature of the voter, along with two witnesses or a notary, and the signature of the person who assisted the voter if assistance was necessary.
+Complete the back of the return envelope with the signature of the voter, ONE witness, and the signature of the person who assisted the voter if assistance was necessary.
 Don't forget to have the witnesses include their address.
-Your ballot CANNOT be counted if you do not complete this step.
+A ballot CANNOT be counted if you do not complete this step.
+(The ONE witness requirement in lieu of TWO has been put in place only for the 2020 General Election)

 Returning the Ballot